 During the decades that followed, AAN has showcased fine art in a range from projects by school-aged students to exceptional works by professionals.
 The association has developed a museum-quality collection of historical island art, built and expanded its educational reach with the construction of the Visual Arts Center, and provided a kick start for many generations of artists.

-After 3/4s of a century, AAN remains dedicated to supporting and promoting the visual arts and the artists of Nantucket.
+After three quarters of a century, AAN remains dedicated to supporting and promoting the visual arts and the artists of Nantucket.

 All classes and workshops meet at the Visual Arts Center.
 Please feel free to stop by and pick up the latest brochure or membership information.
 The organization’s administrative offices are located within the Visual Arts Center as well.